EmilB04/HandyScripts/Vencord/README.md

 ## Scripts Intendedness
 These scripts are intended for when Discord is updated, which forces the need to re-inject Vencord.

-They makes it super easy to reapply vencord with just a click.
+They make it super easy to reapply Vencord with just a click.

 ## Requirements